Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 I imagine this midnight moment’s forest

 The poem begins with the speaker, presumably the poet, invoking the image of a forest at midnight.
 It is a metaphor for the mind or imagination in a state of potential, filled with darkness and possibilities.
-The mention of midnight implies a time of solitude conducive to creativity and introspection.
+The mention of midnight implies a time of solitude conducive to creativity.

 Something else is alive